jacobkap/crimebythenumbers/docs/example-project.md

 ### Loading packages

 In R we'll often use code written by other people that have tools that we want to use in our code.
 To use this code we need to tell R that we want to use that particular package - and packages are just a collection of other people's code.
 A collection of code for a specific purpose (e.g. making a graph, doing a very particular cleaning task) is called a function.
+Each package is a collection of functions.
 For this example we're using packages that help us clean and aggregate data or to graph it, so we load it here.
 The general convention is to start your R file with each of the packages you want to use at the top of the file.

 ```r